tarcinapp/entity-persistence-service/README.md

 **Special gateway application**: Access enhanced features and secure access control through a dedicated gateway: **entity-persistence-gateway**

+## Authentication and Authorization

+The Entity Persistence Service is designed with a clear separation of concerns regarding authentication and authorization.
+While the service includes rich data structures and fields to support complex authorization scenarios, it does not enforce any authentication or authorization rules itself.
+This responsibility is fully delegated to the **entity-persistence-gateway**.

+### Authentication

+- The service operates in a **stateless** manner and does not perform any user authentication
+- All endpoints are accessible without requiring authentication tokens or credentials
+- User identity information (like user IDs in `_createdBy` or `_ownerUsers`) is accepted as-is without validation
+- The actual authentication process is handled by the entity-persistence-gateway

+### Authorization

+While the service includes several authorization-related fields, it does not enforce any access control rules:

+**Authorization Fields**:
+- `_visibility`: Can be 'private', 'protected', or 'public'
+- `_ownerUsers`: Array of user IDs who own the record
+- `_ownerGroups`: Array of group IDs with ownership rights
+- `_viewerUsers`: Array of user IDs with view access
+- `_viewerGroups`: Array of group IDs with view access

+**Behavior**:
+- All records are returned regardless of their visibility settings
+- No validation is performed against the caller's identity
+- Owner and viewer lists are not enforced
+- Records with 'private' visibility are still accessible

+### Gateway-Based Security

+The actual security implementation is handled by the **entity-persistence-gateway**, which:
+- Authenticates users and validates their identity
+- Enforces visibility rules based on the caller's context
+- Validates ownership and viewing rights
+- Applies role-based access control (RBAC)
+- Controls field-level access based on user roles
+- Enforces security policies for data operations

 ## Sample Use Cases

 1. **User Configuration Storage**